Phoenix Contact: Multiple Vulnerabilities in FL SWITCH 2xxx, FL SWITCH TSN 23xx and FL SWITCH 59xx Firmware

 Patching may require device reboot — plan for process interruption

-HOTFIXUpdate all FL SWITCH 2xxx, FL SWITCH TSN 23xx, and FL SWITCH 59xx devices to firmware version 3.53 or later
+HOTFIXUpdate firmware on all affected FL SWITCH 2xxx, FL SWITCH TSN 23xx, and FL SWITCH 59xx devices to version 3.53 or later

 Long-term hardening